hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

 Even though solving this for the originally intended clap patterns was straight-forward, the reason for these something something ones is cool, and illustrates the underlying organization of the serial command.

-### What does a byte look like on a flip-disc display?
+## What does a byte look like on this flip-disc display?

 In these displays, one byte of data corresponds to one column of flip-disc board (see how each column contains 8 discs?
 BOOM, a byte!).
 Let's send the values 1 through 64, one at a time, and see what happens: